-Photo of chess courtesy of Shutterstock.
+Photo of person leading courtesy of Morsa Images/Getty Images.

 Tiffany Pham is the Founder & CEO of MOGUL, an award-winning technology platform for women worldwide, connecting users to trending content, including stories, jobs, and products that are personalized to their interests.
 MOGUL is ultimately democratizing information for women worldwide by enabling users to connect, exchange such information, and access knowledge.
 MOGUL was the Recipient of the 2014 Innovator Award presented by Cadillac, named one of the Top NYC Startups to Watch in 2015 by Entrepreneur Magazine, named one of the Best Websites for Finding Top Talent by Inc. Magazine, and has been honored and recognized by Forbes, Business Insider, and Harvard Business School.More from this Author